13 Best Tools for Bookkeepers & Accountants to Streamline Operations in 2026

 Who it is not for: Bookkeepers who need Agiled to replace QuickBooks or Xero for client-facing accounting.
 Agiled is a practice management and business operations platform, not a general ledger.
 You still need a dedicated accounting tool for client books.
 If you only have 2-3 clients and minimal admin overhead, the full platform may feel like more than you need at this stage.

 QuickBooks Online is the default general ledger for small business accounting in the US.
 If you are a bookkeeper, the question is not whether to use QuickBooks, but whether your clients use it.
-Over 80% of US small businesses that use accounting software run on QuickBooks, which means most bookkeepers need QBO proficiency and a ProAdvisor account regardless of their personal preferences.
+Third-party trackers consistently put QuickBooks above 80% share of the small business accounting software category in the US, with over 7 million active users globally.
+Most bookkeepers need QBO proficiency and a ProAdvisor account regardless of their personal preferences.

 QuickBooks handles client-side bookkeeping: bank feeds, transaction categorization, reconciliation, invoicing (your client's invoices to their customers), payroll, and financial reporting.
 The Accountant version gives you a unified dashboard to manage multiple client companies from one login.